 The Lean Division Best Practice Competition

-The Lean Division of IIE is launching its sixth industry best practice award and welcomes applications from organizational teams for the Lean Division Best Practice Award 2016.
+The Lean Division of IISE is launching its seventh industry best practice award and welcomes applications from organizational teams for the Lean Division Best Practice Award 2017.

-The award will be bestowed to the top three teams and be presented at the IIE Annual Conference & Expo 2016, May 21-24 in Anaheim, Calif.
+The award will be bestowed to the top three teams and be presented at the IISE Annual Conference & Expo 2017, May 20-23 in Pittsburgh.

 - Any team, two or more members, of any organization who want to showcase their successful implementation of lean concepts